RachelAHickman/swedish_AMR_dairy_herds/README.md

-# swedish_AMR_dairy_herds
+# Swedish_AMR_dairy_herds
-Antimicrobial resistance in organic and conventional dairy herds in Sweden
+This is a repository of the scripts and data files used in the data analysis and construction of figure 3 in the manuscript of "Antimicrobial resistance in organic and conventional dairy herds in Sweden" by K. Sjöström, R. A. Hickman, V. Tepper, J.D.
+Järhult, U. Emanuelson, N. Fall, H. Unnerstad, S. Sternberg-Lewerin.